DiNitride/Discord-Music-Status/README.md

 # Discord-Music-Status
-# This project is old, outdated, broken, non-functional, useless, unmaintained, abandoned, or any other word to that effect.
-I do not update or maintain this projected, please stop adding me on Discord and going "selfbot?".
-I'm not going to start working on this again, nor am I going to make you a selfbot (Unless you pay me, in which case I'll consider it)

-# Discontinued and Abandoned

 ## A Program to display your currently played Music as your Discord Status

-### The status will not show up for you, as Discord does not display it on your own client when you edit it.
-I cannot fix this.
-Your friends will be able to see it however, or you can log into another account and check.

-*Due to Snip being Windows only, the default install instructions will only be applicable for Windows.
-However as the script is Python, as long as you find some program to spit out your music to a text file, you can configre that text file instead and it will run on any machine Python will run on*
+This project is legacy.
+Discord has implemented this as a native feature for Spotify.
+As suchg, this project is no longer maintained.

-**WARNING: Using a self-bot is technically against Discord's TOS (I originally wrote this when Discord had no statement on them and they were allowed), I am not accountable for any action they take due to you running this bot.
-However, unless you use it right in their face, they rarely take any action.
-PROCEED WITH CAUTION**
+**WARNING: Using a self-bot is technically against Discord's TOS (I originally wrote this when Discord had no statement on them and they were allowed), I am not accountable for any action they take due to you running this bot.**

 ![Sidebar](http://storage.dinitride.win/sidebar_example.png)